Mechanical Engineering (MECHENG)

 Prereqs/Coreqs: P: "C-" or better in MECHENG 3300 and MECHENG 3640.
 Must be in a degree granting program.

-Typically Offered: Fall/Spring
+Typically Offered: Fall - Spring

-MECHENG 4740 Mechanical Systems Design 3 Credits
+MECHENG 4740 Advanced Machine Element Design 3 Credits

 Prereqs/Coreqs: P: "C-" or better in MECHENG 3330.
-Must be in a degree granting program.

-Typically Offered: Occasional
+Typically Offered: Occasionally

 MECHENG 4750 Computational Methods in Engineering 3 Credits

 Use of digital computers to solve equations encountered in mechanical engineering problems.
 Numerical integration and differentiation, solution of linear and nonlinear equations, ordinary and partial differential equations (finite element and finite difference methods), systems of equations (matrix equations).
-Programming using MATLAB.
+Programming using Python.
 How to choose the proper numerical method, and pitfalls that lead to bad solutions.

 Components: Class

 Prereqs/Coreqs: P: "C-" or better in MATH 3630 and [(MECHENG 3430) or (COMPUTER 1430 and ENGRPHYS 3240)].
-Must be in a degree granting program.

-Typically Offered: Occasional
+Typically Offered: Occasionally

 MECHENG 4800 Finite Element Method 3 Credits